Welcome to Mountain Edibles

 The roots are also noticeably different, so that might turn out to be a better way of being sure you are picking the correct species at the time when the shoots are young and tender.
 Both species propagate primarily by the roots, which grow horizontally an inch or two underground and send up shoots occasionally, so they are usually found growing in large colonies.
 The roots of S. stellata are rather ordinary looking roots, with smooth tan skin and lots of rootlets off the main root.
 The roots of S. racemosa are quite different looking; they are thicker and have rings giving them a segmented appearance, such that it doesn't take much imagination to see a resemblance to insect grubs.
 This makes it fairly easy, once you are familiar enough with the plant to identify it when it is a young shoot, to pull up some root and be sure you have the species you want.

 Second, one must pick the shoots of the plant when they are very young, before the leaves have fully developed.
 When the leaves have spread out fully, alternating up the stem, the stem will be tough and fibrous, so it's not very good eating.
 But before the leaves are fully developed, when they are still in a dense cluster at the top of the stem, the stem is tender and very good eating.
 They are only at this stage for a short time in the spring.
-If you miss them, you will have to wait until next year.
+If you miss them, you may have to wait until next year.
+But if you find a colony where the leaves are open, but the flowers are not open, you might be able to look around and find a few young shoots left, or at least a few tops where the leaves are not fully open.

 All of us who tried the shoots thought they were very good both raw and after steaming for 5-10 minutes.
 When raw, they are tender and juicy, and have a distinct flavor which we all found hard to describe.
 The best I way I can describe it is somewhere between "fruity" and "oniony".
 After steaming, they were even better.
 They distinctive flavor is toned down, and they taste somewhat like asparagus, but maybe even better than asparagus.

-I have been used the young shoots in all kinds of dishes.
-They work great anywhere you would use asparagus, such as in stir fry, curry, savory crepes, etc. I even tried it chopped up and fried it in a cheesesteak sandwich, and it added a really great flavor.
+I have used the young shoots in all kinds of dishes.
+They work great anywhere you would use asparagus, such as in stir fry, curry, savory crepes, etc. I even tried it chopped up and fried it in a cheesesteak sandwich, where it added a really great flavor.
 The shoots store well in the refrigerator, where I was able to keep them for over two weeks before using them all.
+I have also stored them in the freezer for months before thawing and cooking them.

 The leaves have a good flavor even after the stems have become tough, although they become more bitter as they get older.
 Still, they are never as bitter as Smilacina stellata.
 They can be eaten raw at any time, but I especially enjoyed the steamed cluster of leaves at the top of the young shoot, which have a slightly minty flavor to them.
 So don't discard the leaves before cooking the shoots; they are great too.